dreftymac/trypublic/lab2023/a11y-course-uu518bergen1675919355/text/module-001-highlights.md

 * Some disabilities are “invisible” or “hidden”; that is, you can’t tell by looking at someone that they have that impairment
 * It is likely that some people you know have disabilities that you aren’t aware of.

+### Item: 1.3.5 Benefits to others

+* While accessible media is essential for people with disabilities, it is also very useful for everyone in a variety of situations.
+    * Skimmed or read quickly rather than watched or listened to.
+    * Used without needing to download video files.
+For example, to save data on mobile.
+    * Used offline, printed, or converted to braille.